unfoldedcircle/integration-home-assistant/README.md

   used in same internal network.
   - We cannot provide support for custom installations with reverse proxy, SSL setups, changed endpoints or URLs.
   - Self-signed certificates are not supported and don’t work.
+    - As a workaround the certificate validation can be disabled in the enhanced options of the setup flow.
   - If only an SSL endpoint is exposed, then the `wss://` connection URL must be used in the integration!
     - Please note, that not all certificates or SSL setups seem to work.
     - It has been successfully tested with Let’s Encrypt certificates and a nginx reverse proxy.